 Their hand reaches a higher total than the dealer, with each holding four cards or less.

 The dealer busts by reaching a total over 21.

 Their hand reaches a total of 21 or less using five cards while the dealer has not completed a five-card trick.

 For a concise overview of rules used by mainstream online casinos, the William Hill Casino pontoon page provides comprehensive information in a streamlined format.
 While all of these subtle differences between pontoon and blackjack can be confusing at first, especially without experience playing the new game, you will be able to catch on quickly.

-Pontoon has a number of rules which are different than classic blackjack.
+Pontoon has a number of rules which are different than classic real money blackjack.
 Use the brief overview below to learn the new rules of Pontoon.
 Some rules deal with terminology only, because British gamblers often use different blackjack terms.
 I provide descriptions of key rules in greater detail in their own section below.

 A “pontoon” is what American gamblers call a “natural 21” — it is a two-card hand worth exactly twenty-one.
 A pontoon is an automatic winner, but it only pays 2:1, unlike the 3:2 payout for a natural blackjack in most forms of twenty-one.